timfayz/linux-notes/docs/basic-concepts.md

 * Nowdays, use `ip`, `iw`, `ss` etc VS `ifconfig`, `iwconfig`, `netstat` etc accordingly.
 See: https://dougvitale.wordpress.com/2011/12/21/deprecated-linux-networking-commands-and-their-replacements/
 * `ip`, `iw` and alike are low-level tools to manipulate interfaces without saving changes.
 Most Linux based distributions use `/etc/network/interfaces` to save changes persistently and checked by `ifup` during the boot.
 This file is like an aggregator for invoking other net tools where each one is responsible for particular interface/option.
 * **Wcid** and **NetworkManager** are more user-friendly "front ends" for networking in "all-in-one" manner (for both wire and wireless).
 However, they may also depend on other packages listed above which considered more "low-level" like.
 If you affect an interface within `/etc/network/interfaces` they stop managing that interfaces in order not to interfere with other tools (let's say, manual mode).
+- `ss -lntp` - show listening ports

+# Service Management
+- `service name comand`, `/etc/init.d/name comand`, `systemctl name comand` - the last one is what you supposed to use (systemd), everything else is deprecated and keeped to support System V-like service managment
+- `sv name comand` - runit-way of managing services

+# Device Tree
+What is it?
+- FEX (Allwinner) -> Device Tree -> DT overlay (current way of decribing hardware). r1 = ATAGs is depreceted, r2 = Machine ID is deprecated, r3 = DT blob is current standard to run Linux.
+- `dtc` - device tree compiler
+- `.dts`, `.dtb`, `.dti` - device tree source, blob, include file

 ## A bit on Windows-world
 There is a history behind porting what people get used to in Unix to Windows world.